tsirysndr/openbsd-up/README.md

 - 🔗 Configure custom port forwarding with `--port-forward host:guest`
 - 📝 Monitor VM activity with `openbsd-up logs <name> --follow`
 - 🗑️ Clean up unused VMs with `openbsd-up rm <name>`
+- 💽 Use volumes for shared persistent storage across VMs
+- ⚙️ Use `vmconfig.toml` configuration file for consistent VM setups
+- 🌐 Enable HTTP API for automation and integration with other tools

 ### Creating Persistent VMs